 - Finish a meal with a glass of milk or a piece of cheese.
 This will cancel out acids.

 - Chew sugar-free gum.
 This lowers the amount of acid in your mouth.
 Gum also helps you make more saliva, which strengthens your teeth with key minerals.

 - Drink more water during the day if you have dry mouth.

 - Use a soft toothbrush.
 And try not to brush too hard.

 - Wait at least an hour to brush after you've had acidic foods or drinks.
 They soften the enamel and make it more prone to damage from your toothbrush.

 - Use fluoride toothpaste and mouthwash.
 Your dentist can tell you which products can protect your teeth and make them less sensitive.

 - Get treatment for conditions like bulimia, alcoholism, or GERD.

-Can Damaged Tooth Enamel Be Repaired?
+Can Damaged Enamel Be Repaired?

 Tooth bonding can protect a damaged tooth and cover teeth that are worn down, chipped, or discolored.